MultiSafepay/docs/content/payments/integrations/testing/test-payment-details.md

 **Receive an invoice**

-You can only test the invoice process in your MultiSafepay live account.
+You can only test invoicing in your MultiSafepay live account.
 To do this, change the order status to **Shipped**.

 **Test refunding an order**